-Delegates are invited to attend this roundtable discussion.
-This roundtable will be camera-on and delegate-led, to ensure all participants have the opportunity to share their experiences with one another, provide peer-to-peer support and guidance on the session topic.
+Delegates are invited to attend this roundtable discussion on Edtech and Ethics.
+Facilitated by John Mikton from the International School of Luxembourg, this roundtable will be camera-on and delegate-led, to ensure all participants have the opportunity to share their experiences with one another, provide peer-to-peer support and guidance on the session topic.

 Key discussion points will include: